 Now, prepare the peppers.
 Cut the stem off the peppers and with a knife, scrape all of the chilis and inside portion out of the inside of the peppers.
 (Leaving the seeds will make them even hotter, which is okay, but you need room inside to stuff your cream cheese.)
 For the really large peppers, chop them in half.

-Bake in the oven for 30 minutes, or until bacon is beginning to get crispy and the cream cheese is bubbling.
+Grill or bak until bacon is beginning to get crispy and the cream cheese is bubbling.

 - One package refrigerated pizza dough (or you can make your own)